On September 25th, 2024, we released v2 of the Apps SDK. To learn what’s new and how to upgrade, see Migration FAQ and Migration guide.

 Images

-If the selection event contains image content and the change handler is scoped to "image", each object contains a ref property.
-This property contains a unique identifier that points to an asset in Canva's backend:
+If the selection event contains image content, each object contains an asset reference that points to an asset in Canva's backend:

 for (const content of draft.contents) {